-London attack: 2 remain in custody for questioning
+London attack: Attacker's influences probed

 Meanwhile, Queen Elizabeth II honored two members of the UK Parliament for their heroics in the aftermath of the attack, Downing Street announced Friday.

-Foreign Office minister Tobias Ellwood tried to save the life of Keith Palmer, the police officer fatally stabbed by the assailant.
-Ellwood along with Security Minister Ben Wallace, who helped coordinate the government's response, have been approved as members of the Queen's Privy Council.
+Foreign Office minister Tobias Ellwood, who tried to save Palmer, and Security Minister Ben Wallace, who helped coordinate the government's response to the attack, have been approved as members of the Queen's Privy Council.

 The pair will now be entitled to be referred to as "right honorable" as members of the group of advisers to the monarchy that includes present or former members of the House of Commons or House of Lords.